brennanbrown/enjoyment-work/README.md

 If you still have issues, see [Troubleshooting](https://jekyllrb.com/docs/troubleshooting/#configuration-problems).

+### Continuous Integration

+This repo includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that builds the site and runs HTMLProofer checks on PRs and pushes.
+Ensure you run `bundle install` locally after pulling to install the `html-proofer` gem.

 ## Getting Started

 Once you have Jekyll up-and-running, there are only a few steps needed to make this theme your own: